axilos22/smartLoto/README.md

 # smartLoto
-Smart Loto will used machine learning over random games to analyse bahavior
+Smart Loto will used machine learning over random games to analyse behaviour